Surviving a Heart Attack – a month later

 While earlier my priorities have been skewed mostly towards work, after escaping death, I’ve realised that my family should be my highest priority.
 I’ve been spending more time at home interacting with the kids – getting involved in their free time activities and helping them during their study time (or at least trying to).

-The person most affected by all this is my wife, her workload has increased since last month.
-She’s had to single-handedly manage most of the work on her own.
-As my condition slowly improves, I’m trying to ease her work load out by helping out with some of the chores like cooking and other odds and ends.
+The person most affected by all this is my wife; her workload has increased since last month.
+She’s had to manage most of the work on her own single-handedly.
+As my condition slowly improves, I’m trying to ease her workload out by helping out with some of the chores like cooking and other odds and ends.

 What else?

-With some of the free time, I’ve been catching up with my reading and music.
-What I should get back to is playing the keyboard; that’s something I’ve not done in a real long time.
+With some of my free time, I’ve been catching up with my reading and music.
+What I should get back to is playing the keyboard; that’s something I’ve not done in a really long time.

-It’s been a challenging month trying to consciously make these changes in my life and lifestyle, and I thank all my friends, family and colleges who are helping me in my journey.
+It’s been a challenging month trying to make these changes in my life and lifestyle consciously, and I thank all my friends, family and colleagues who are helping me in my journey.